See Ya Later, Alligator! Sweepstakes 🐊

 NEW!
 Alligator Exhibit

-Alligators have arrived at Living Shores Aquarium!
-Get a close-up look at these large, prehistoric reptiles in our newest and most exciting exhibit.
-You’ll see a variety of turtles too!
+American Alligators have arrived at Living Shores Aquarium!
+Get a close-up look at these large, prehistoric reptiles in our center exhibit.
+You’ll see a variety of turtles too including Tina a 50 lb common snapper!

 r